 - 3.3.1.
-The selection of materials for surrounding apparatus is the responsibility of the asset owner; however, the materials used must comply with the requirements of the Specification for the Reinstatement of Openings in Highway/Roads (SROH/SROR), as may be amended. - 3.3.2.
+The selection of materials for surrounding apparatus is the responsibility of the asset owner; however, the materials used must comply with the requirements of the NRSWA reinstatement specification (SROH/SROR), as may be amended. - 3.3.2.
 Under SROH/SROR, the surround to apparatus may be laid to a maximum thickness of 250 mm above the crown and must not intrude into the road structure.
-Note: The asset owners' specifications determine the minimum thickness cover. - 3.3.3.
+(Note: The asset owners' specifications determine the minimum thickness cover.) - 3.3.3.
 A hand-rammed fine fill layer up to 200mm above the crown of the apparatus is recommended, to reduce the risk of damage.

-3.3.
+3.4.
 Marker/Warning Systems and Protective Measures

-- 3.3.1.
+- 3.4.1.
 When installing new apparatus, appropriate marker systems detailing the utility being installed, are recommended to be placed at a suitable depth between the backfill and sub-base layers.
 The system's width should consider the diameter of the asset being installed, and parallel assets.
-Where necessary, in the case of increased or shallow depth additional layers of marker tape, often differing thicknessnes may be laid. - 3.3.2.
+Where necessary, in the case of increased or shallow depth additional layers of marker tape, often differing thicknessnes may be laid. - 3.4.2.
 Care should be taken that any exposed underground marker systems are not unnecessarily disturbed, damaged or removed.
 Any displaced marker system should be replaced, and contact made with the asset owner as required.
-It is also important to remember: - a Some marker systems above non-metallic pipes and ducts have insulated wire, tapes incorporating a metal strip, or other passive electronic systems to aid locating the apparatus. - b Protective matting, tapes or tiles made from concrete, clay, steel or plastic may be used to provide protection as well as identification. - c Marker systems may not be present or directly above the apparatus due to it being installed using trenchless techniques.
+It is also important to remember: - a.
+Some marker systems above non-metallic pipes and ducts have insulated wire, tapes incorporating a metal strip, or other passive electronic systems to aid locating the apparatus. - b.
+Protective matting, tapes or tiles made from concrete, clay, steel or plastic may be used to provide protection as well as identification. - c.
+Marker systems may not be present or directly above the apparatus due to it being installed using trenchless techniques.
 You should not rely on them as an accurate indicator of position.

-- d Marker systems do have a value as a warning to an operator of the presence of buried plant but, they may be of limited use as a means of positive identification of the apparatus itself. - 3.3.3.
-In addition to underground marker systems, above ground marker posts and plates may also be used as an indicator of the presence of an asset or fitting (e.g. valve, pressure point, syphon etc.) These may vary in application type (e.g. post, pit cover, housing system) and height dependant on the environment in which they are installed.
-Illustrations of above and underground marker systems and protective measures are found in Appendix B. - 3.3.4.
+- Street Works UK Guidelines on the Positioning and Colour Coding of Underground Utilities' Apparatus - d.
+Marker systems do have a value as a warning to an operator of the presence of buried plant but, they may be of limited use as a means of positive identification of the apparatus itself. - 3.4.3.
+In addition to underground marker systems, above ground marker posts and plates may also be used as an indicator of the presence of an asset or fitting (e.g. valve, pressure point, syphon etc.) These may vary in application type (e.g. post, pit cover, housing system) and height dependant on the environment in which they are installed. - 3.4.4.
 Where apparatus is being installed shallower than the minimum depths (see section 5) consideration should be given to the installation of improved marker systems and/or protection and approval obtained by the adopting asset owner.
-The "as built" drawings shall be marked up accordingly, indicating the protective measures taken, such as extent of protection or depth. - 3.3.5.
+The "as built" drawings shall be marked up accordingly, indicating the protective measures taken, such as extent of protection or depth. - 3.4.5.
 Where apparatus is being installed within the proximity clearance of adjacent assets (see section 5), consideration should be given to the installation of additional protective measures, such as sleeving cables in a duct where multiple apparatus cross.